 Your device profile is merely an extended version of the one you have on your immediate dashboard.

 If you scroll further down, you will see more analytics tabs, this time displaying the latest text message and location information of the target device.

-Although the dashboard doesn’t have the sleekest design out of all the software I’ve reviewed, it’s reliable enough and provides essential information about the target device.
+Although the dashboard doesn’t have the sleekest design out of all the software I’ve reviewed, it’s reliable enough and provides essential information about the monitored device.

 Before we go any further, I first want to examine XNSPY’s claims regarding root access or jailbreak.

 Root access, or jailbreaking for iPhones, grants complete user control over the device.
-Most spy apps, even the leading monitoring apps, require root access for full functionality.
-However, one of XNSPY’s touted features is that they have functions that can work even without root.
+Most spy software, even the leading monitoring apps, require root access for full functionality.
+However, I learned that one of XNSPY’s touted features is that they have functions that can work even without root.